 Key operated multi point locking system

 This approved lock system usually offers a higher level of security than the five lever mortice deadlock, as it bolts the door into the door frame.
-They are most commonly found on uPVC doors, so if you have one, chances are that you already have a key operated multi point locking system in place.
+They are most commonly found on uPVC (Unplasticized Polyvinyl Chloride) doors.
+So if you have one, chances are that you already have a key operated multi point locking system in place.

 These approved locks usually have three locking points that simultaneously lock when you turn the key.
 For the main door the SS312 Diamond approved cylinders are most likely to get you a better deal on your home insurance premiums, so look out for that one.

 The deadlatch, or night latch is an approved lock.
 However, home insurers would prefer it to be used in conjunction with one of the other locks as an extra measure, rather than a standalone lock.
 These types of locks are mounted onto the front door, rather than morticed into the wall, so as a result they are far less secure than the five lever mortice deadlock.